Skip to footer content

 3. Give a proper name to the project.

-4. Select the .NET framework version 6.0.
-This is the latest and most stable framework of .NET, but you can choose any other framework according to your needs.
+4. Select the .NET Framework version 6.0.
+This is the latest and most stable framework of .NET, but you can choose any other .NET Framework according to your needs.

 Step 2: Install the IronPDF Library

 IronPDF also features an easy installation process which speeds up development time as well as reduces confusion.
-We can install the IronPDF library in multiple ways:
+The IronPDF library offers multiple ways to install:

 • Using NuGet Package Manager